jspsych/jsPsych/docs/support/migration-v7.md

 });
 ```

 Once you've created your timeline, then you'll launch the experiment by calling `jsPsych.run()`, passing in the timeline as the only argument.
+This is the point in your script where you've used the `jsPsych.init` function in jsPsych v6.x.
+Because the `jsPsych.run` function only needs the experiment timeline, this argument should be an _array_ (rather than an object like `{timeline: timeline}` in jsPsych v6.x).

 ```js
 var timeline = [...]